Berg53/aussieIRCbot/README.md

 # aussieIRCbot

-bot used in freenode irc channel
+Bot used in freenode irc channel.

+## Running

+Ensure pipenv is installed.
+Run `pipenv shell` from project root.

+To start the bot, run:

+  `python src/aussie_bot.py`

+## Modules
+  - Weather: Get's BOM weather reports and prints them to channel
-This bot can read timezones from the pytz lib and print them to irc channel. it can also get weather report from pre defined stations on BOM.
+  - Timezones: Gets timezones from pytz and prints them to channel
+  - Insults: Insults users